-3.4.3.1 Match Slips
+3.4.4.1 Match Slips

 A match slip serves as a written record of the result from any one match.
-Match slips must always be used at Premier Events.
+Match slips must always be used at Pokémon TCG and video game Championship Series Events.

 At the end of each match, the players should record the result as appropriate on the slip.
 Then, both players should initial the slip to indicate that they agree with the result.